-Num ber Title Requirement C.1 Security The Supplier is requested to document its security Architecture architecture(s) and how it can be applied by the Customer.
+Number Title Requirement C.1 Security The Supplier is requested to document its security Architecture architecture(s) and how it can be applied by the Customer.
 The security architecture should be aligned with industry best practice security architecture concepts, such as zero trust and defendable/defensible security architecture and established cyber security frameworks, such as NIST Cybersecurity framework v2.0 or equivalent.
-C.2 Secure Cloud The Supplier should enable secure configuration, Adoption deployment, and operation of the cloud services in an ("Security-in-the- automated fashion with the purpose of reducing security cloud") risks from an end-to-end perspective.
+C.2 Secure Cloud The Supplier should enable secure configuration, Adoption deployment, and operation of the cloud services in an ("Security-in- automated fashion with the purpose of reducing security the-cloud") risks from an end-to-end perspective.
 If applicable, propose relevant landing zones for the Service in scope.
-C.3 Governance and The Supplier should provide a security/ compliance/ trust Compliance portal or dashboard that provides access to relevant Dashboard security policies and up-to-date access to Customer security and compliance information.
-C.4 Governance and The Supplier should provide a compliance matrix for the Compliance Matrix Service(s) to document compliance to common - International international legal frameworks and security standards/ Standards and frameworks, such as NIS2, GDPR, ISO 27001/2, ISO 27017, Frameworks NIST CSF, HIPAA, CSA-CCM, FedRamp, and C5.
-C.5 Governance and The Supplier should provide a compliance matrix for the Compliance Matrix Service(s) to document compliance with national security - National laws/ regulations and security frameworks, such as "lov Standards and om digital sikkerhet", "NSM Grunnprinsipper for IKT- Frameworks sikkerhet", and "Normen".
+C.3 Governance The Supplier should provide a security/ compliance/ trust and portal or dashboard that provides access to relevant Compliance security policies and up-to-date access to Customer Dashboard security and compliance information.
+C.4 Governance The Supplier should provide a compliance matrix for the and Service(s) to document compliance to common Compliance international legal frameworks and security standards/ Matrix - frameworks, such as NIS2, GDPR, ISO 27001/2, ISO 27017, International NIST CSF, HIPAA, CSA-CCM, FedRamp, and C5.
+Standards and Frameworks C.5 Governance The Supplier should provide a compliance matrix for the and Service(s) to document compliance with national security Compliance laws/ regulations and security frameworks, such as "lov Matrix - om digital sikkerhet", "NSM Grunnprinsipper for IKT- National sikkerhet", and "Normen".

-C.6 Security in multi- cloud and hybrid cloud The Supplier should enable end-to-end security in multi- cloud and hybrid cloud environments, for example: environments Extending security tools / services to other cloud services (SaaS/PaaS/IaaS).
+Number Title Requirement Standards and Frameworks C.6 Security in multi-cloud and hybrid The Supplier should enable end-to-end security in multi- cloud and hybrid cloud environments, for example: cloud environments Extending security tools / services to other cloud services (SaaS/PaaS/IaaS).
 Integrating security tools / services with the security tools / services of other cloud services.
 C.7 Cryptography The Supplier should provide mechanisms / services for encryption to enable effective encryption of Customer data at rest and in transit with customer-managed / customer-owned cryptographic keys.
 The Supplier should document its roadmap to ensure that cryptographic algorithms used in the Service are quantum resistant, in accordance with, e.g., CNSA 2.0 ("Commercial National Security Algorithm Suite 2.0"), NIST standards for post-quantum cryptography, "NSMs veileder for kvantemigrering", "NSMs kryptografiske anbefalinger (utkast 2024)", or similar.
-Describe how this is solved, including key encryption protocols, key management.
-C.8 Flexible and fine- grained identity and access management - Customer Identity and Access The Supplier shall provide the Customer with flexible and fine-grained mechanisms for identity and access management.
-This includes facilitating integration with the Customer's existing identity and access management systems, such as user directories.
-Management The Supplier shall support relevant standards such as SAML 2.0, SCIM 2.0 or IETF RFC 7643 for cross-domain identity and access management.
-C.9 Legal and Regulatory - Personnel Security The Supplier should be able to meet legal and regulatory requirements related to personnel security, as mandated by laws and regulations, including: National security clearance of personnel Police certificate of personnel The Supplier should describe how they can support such requirements at the time of implementation or subsequently based on regulatory changes.
+C.8 Legal and Regulatory - Personnel Security The Supplier should be able to meet legal and regulatory requirements related to personnel security, as mandated by laws and regulations, including: National security clearance of personnel Police certificate of personnel The Supplier should describe how they can support such requirements at the time of implementation or subsequently based on regulatory changes.
+C.9 National Location 6 The Supplier should be able to offer the Service, or a subset of the Service, from Norway.
+This includes using infrastructure and resources within Norway.
+The Supplier should also be able to limit the processing of Customer Data to Norway.
+This means no transfer of any Customer Data outside Norway, including for support services, except when obligated by law.